benj-sic/benjaminsiciliano.com/scripts/README.md

 ## Social Card Generation

-The social card is a static image of the Atlanta TechBio Network visualization without labels, optimized for social media sharing.
+The social card is a static image of the Atlanta Biotech Network visualization without labels, optimized for social media sharing.

 ### Features